By Dan Wright, Head of Supply Chain

 In publishing industry best practice in this area, OEUK’s work is establishing a framework for governance, which we welcome in full.

-The latest Working as One OEUK survey was issued out to companies active in the Flotation Energy supply chain, asking how we performed against the stated supply chain principles.
+The latest Working as One OEUK survey was recently issued out to companies active in the Flotation Energy supply chain, asking how we performed against the stated supply chain principles.

 Top-line best practice identified in the recent survey results were as follows: